ozantunca/locally/README.md

 ```js
 var store = new Store({ compress: true });
 ```
-Locally will compress all current and and upcoming values.
+Locally will compress all current and upcoming values.
 If you have compressed values but want to decompress them all and continue uncompressed, Locally will perform decompression on all currently compressed values once it's initialized as:
 ```js
 var store = new Store();
 ```